ry-v1/Notes/SQL Performance Explained.md

     - Always aim to index the original data as that is often the most useful information you can put into an index.
 Avoid function-based indexing for expressions that cannot be used as access predicates.

 ### Sorting and Grouping
+    - An indexed order by execution not only saves the sorting effort, however; it is also able to return the first results without processing all input data.
+The order by is thus executed in a pipelined manner.
+    - If the index order corresponds to the order by clause, the database can omit the explicit sort operation.
+    - If the database uses a sort operation even though you expected a pipelined execution, it can have two reasons:
+        - (1) the execution plan with the explicit sort operation has a better cost value;
+        - (2) the index order in the scanned index range does not correspond to the order by clause
+    - Use the full index definition in the order by clause to find the reason for an explicit sort operation.
+    - Databases can read indexes in both directions.
+    - When using mixed ASC and DESC modifiers in the order by clause, you must define the index likewise in order to use it for a pipelined order by.
+This does not affect the index’s usability for the where clause.
+    - SQL databases use two entirely different group by algorithms.
+        - The first one, the hash algorithm, aggregates the input records in a temporary hash table.
+Once all input records are processed, the hash table is returned as the result.
+        - The second algorithm, the sort/group algorithm, first sorts the input data by the grouping key so that the rows of each group follow each other in immediate succession.
+Afterwards, the database just needs to aggregate them.
+        - In general, both algorithms need to materialize an intermediate state, so they are not executed in a pipelined manner.
+Nevertheless the sort/group algorithm can use an index to avoid the sort operation, thus enabling a pipelined group by.